 1. Today’s solutions need to protect cloud native applications wherever they run: Enterprises across almost every industry vertical are modernizing their applications to leverage a combination of VMs, containers, and serverless.
 Recently, Twistlock CTO John Morello highlighted these technologies in the Continuum of Cloud-Native Topologies eBook:

-Solutions addressing cloud workload protection need to protect workloads across all of these cloud native topologies — securing not only the underlying host, but also containers, the container orchestrator, and new serverless offerings like AWS Lambda.
-As enterprises choose multiple technologies to run their applications, security has to be a key focus up and down the stack.
+As enterprises choose multiple technologies from VMs to containers to serverless to run their applications, security has to be a key focus up and down the stack.

 2. Vulnerability scanning, especially during development, is a best practice for securing containers: The best way to shift security left, reduce costs, and improve code quality is to scan container images before they run in production.
 By setting quality gates during the CI/CD process, continuously monitoring the registry, and managing vulnerabilities at runtime, organizations can drastically enhance the security of their containers.

-3. Application control and whitelisting is a core requirement: Gartner states that “the use of whitelisting to control what executables are run on a server provides an extremely powerful security protection strategy.”
-One of our biggest differentiators with Twistlock Runtime Defense is using machine learning to automatically build a model of every application in users’ environments.
-Models define all the known-good behaviors of containers, across process, network, file system, and system call sensors.
+3. Use of application control and whitelisting is a recommendation: Containers and cloud native applications present incredible opportunities for automation and machine learning to model behavior across process, network, file system, and system call sensors — a capability we call Runtime Defense.
 As development and devops teams race to deploy applications more quickly, runtime defense scales security by preventing anomalous behavior and next generation attacks.